dsa-org/onboarding/docs/SalesProductManagerOnboarding.md

 **When creating a JIRA Ticket, please also select the Priority and Parent Issue.
 This information is critical to tracking issues.**

+**TIP:** Under a new project (name it "JIRA Tickets), prompt ChatGPT "I am a Product Manager (or whatever your job title is) with DSA Labs.
+This project will be dedicated to creating JIRA Tickets.
+Help me create all of my JIRA Tickets while sing my JIRA Ticket Template (Copy and Paste the provided template into ChatGPT) as the master guide."
+You can then prompt ChatGPT with your issue, bug, or product idea to help you create JIRA Tickets that are consistent with our team's workflow.

 ### How the JIRA Kanban Board Works